Is Sip Tax Free?

 Is SIP Taxable or Not?

-Since a large number of SIP investors are first-timers and begin with comparatively smaller amounts, they often stumble on the question of whether SIP income is taxable or tax-free.
-If an investor invests through SIPs in equity funds or balanced mutual fund schemes, all the gains made after one year will be considered long-term capital gains that will be completely tax-free.
-For example, an investor invested ₹10 Lakhs and profited ₹20 Lakhs for ten years.
-Then, the entire redemption amount of ₹30 Lakhs will not be taxable.
-Instead, the gains for nine years, ₹18 Lakhs, will be taxable.
+Since a large number of SIP investors are first-timers and begin with comparatively smaller amounts, they often stumble on the question of whether SIP income is taxable or not.
+Let us consider an investor who invests through SIPs in equity funds or balanced mutual fund schemes.
+Gains from equity SIPs after 1 year get ₹1.25 lakh tax-free annually under Section 112A (12.5% on excess); ELSS SIPs after 3-year lock-in automatically qualify as long-term gains.

-Therefore, the best SIP tax benefit is simply that the investor does not need to pay any taxes.
-So, yes, SIP investments are tax-free, but there are certain limitations.
+Therefore, yes, SIP investments can offer tax-benefits, but there are certain limitations.
 It is extensively explained below.

 trivia-img